CarlosDDCmx/carlosddcmx.github.io/_projects/2_Introduction_to_programming.md

 ## 5.3 **Config files and modularity**
 As indicated by pesudocode and the functions, there are three variables used as input.
 Most of times the tutorials put them into the same file, which can be lead to a mess and more important, can take time to track them down whenever some changes are required.
 To fix this, use external files to store them.

-Now go to config.json and add the next:
+Now go to config.json and add this:

 ```json
 {